Constitutional law addresses the scheme of government that the Constitution establishes, the powers that it confers, and the rights that it protects.

 Robert L. Tsai

 Robert L. Tsai is Professor of Law and Harry Elwood Warren Memorial Scholar at Boston University School of Law, where he teaches courses in constitutional law, presidential leadership, and individual rights.
-Professor Tsai has been named a ’24-’25 Laurance S. Rockefeller Visiting Faculty Fellow at the University Center for Human Values at Princeton University, where […]
+He was appointed ’24-’25 Laurance Rockefeller Visiting Faculty Fellow at the University Center for Human Values at Princeton University.
+He is keenly interested in […]

 Michael Ulrich

-Michael Ulrich is Assistant Professor of Health Law, Ethics, & Human Rights at Boston University’s School of Public Health and School of Law.
-His scholarship focuses on the intersection of public health, constitutional law, bioethics, and social justice, with an emphasis on the role of law in the health outcomes of marginalized and underserved populations. […]
+Michael R. Ulrich is an Associate Professor at Boston University’s School of Public Health and School of Law.
+His research focuses on the intersection of public health, constitutional law, bioethics, and social justice, emphasizing the role of law in the health outcomes of marginalized and underserved populations.
+Professor Ulrich’s scholarship has appeared in leading legal […]

 Jay D. Wexler